ci4rail/yocto-images/README.md

 Project to integrate mender.io layer on top of toradex layers for toradex verdin module.

-Current status: Toradex yocto can be built (no mender integration).
+Current status: Toradex yocto can be built with mender integration.